One Assassination Under God Tour: Box office and reception

 The Archbishop of the Roman Catholic Archdiocese of San Luis Potosí in Mexico, Jorge Cavazos Arizpe, wrote to the state's governor Ricardo Gallardo Cardona, asking him to cancel the band's appearance at the Potosina National Fair in San Luis Potosí on August 10 "for the sake of society and the sake of all Christians".
 In response, governor Cardona said the concert would go ahead, saying: "We're [no longer] in the time of the Holy Inquisition to forbid artistic expression."
 Archbishop Arizpe's request was described by Mexican journalist Rafael Aguilar as a "hypocritical publicity stunt", considering the "scandals involving some priests."
-The concert went ahead as scheduled, with the band performing to over 205,000 people at the free event.
+Despite the cancellation attempt, the concert went ahead as scheduled, with the band performing to over 205,000 people at the event.